-Economist and Nobel Laureate, James Heckman has consistently promoted the idea that the best way to increase economic productivity and promote equity is to invest early in childhood^{58,59,60} (see Figure 2).
-The Committee recognizes that an understanding of economic costs resulting from ACEs and benefits gained from current federal prevention efforts are needed.
-The Committee acknowledges that certain environmental drivers that result in toxic stress and trauma (e.g., childhood poverty) have tremendous economic costs to society.
-For example, in a 2018 study published in Social Work Research, researchers, McLaughlin and Rank estimate that in 2015, total childhood poverty cost the U.S. \$1.0298 trillion, representing 5.4% of America's gross domestic product.
-61 McLaughlin and Rank rationalize that because impoverished children are more likely to receive a substandard education, they are less likely to develop skills essential for the workplace.
-Thus, when compared with their non-impoverished peers, children growing up in poverty are less able to be economically productive.
-61 From a cost-benefit standpoint, McLaughlin and Rank conclude, "Investing in programs that reduce childhood poverty is both smart and effective economic policy."
-Similarly, then, prevention of ACEs and their negative outcomes on health and well-being has ramifications for diminished economic productivity accrued from the burden of chronic disease.
-Therefore, the Committee contends that the rural implications of this issue deserves a more specific focus and suggests that an analyses of economic costs resulting from ACEs and of the benefits gained from current federal prevention efforts are needed.
+Economist and Nobel Laureate, James Heckman has consistently articulated the best way to increase economic productivity and promote equity is to invest early in childhood.^{58,59,60} (See Figure 2).
+To build upon this work, the Committee recognizes that analyses of economic costs resulting from ACEs and benefits gained from current federal prevention efforts are needed.
+The Committee acknowledges that certain environmental drivers that result in toxic stress and trauma childhood poverty) have (e.g., tremendous economic costs to society.
+For example, in a 2018 study published in Social Work Research, researchers, McLaughlin and Rank estimate that in 2015, total childhood poverty cost the U.S. \$1.0298 trillion, representing 5.4% America's gross domestic of product.61 Researchers rationalize that because impoverished children are more likely to receive a substandard education, they are less likely to develop and possess skills essential for the workplace.
+Thus, when compared with their non-impoverished peers, children growing up in poverty are less able to be economically productive.61 From a cost-benefit standpoint,

+McLaughlin and Rank conclude, "Investing in programs that reduce childhood poverty is both smart and effective economic policy."
+Similar to reducing childhood poverty, prevention of ACEs and their negative outcomes on health and well-being, too, has ramifications for diminished economic productivity, accrued from the burden of chronic disease.
+The Committee concurs with these findings and argues that the rural implications of this issue deserves a more specific focus.

 Recommendation 2: Because ACEs are preventable, the Committee believes that economic costs and impacts to society, including rural areas, from childhood trauma and toxic stress should not be overlooked.
-Therefore, the Committee recommends that the Secretary support research that that evaluates the long-term economic costs resulting from ACEs and benefits gained from federal investments in ACE-related prevention programming.
+Therefore, the Committee recommends the Secretary supports research that that evaluates the long-term economic costs resulting from ACEs and benefits gained from federal investments in ACE-related prevention programming.